Jokerman: Tommy Tiernan in America

 Jokerman: Tommy Tiernan in America is the fourth DVD release from Tommy Tiernan and was filmed over a 2-year period.
 It follows Tommy's attempt to be successful in America.
 It was filmed in comedy clubs in New York City, Washington, D.C., and other places from Omaha to Sacramento.
-Material for the gigs was obtained from the various experiences he encountered, both good and bad, and the different people and cultures that he came across over the two-year period.
+The material was gathered from Tiernan's diverse experiences, both positive and negative, and various people and cultures encountered over the years.